 No trip to New York City is complete without walking the High Line.
 At least not for a plant geek and nature lover.
+I must say, I wasn’t really looking forward to visiting New York at first–the big city is generally not for me and I’d usually rather travel somewhere rural and quiet.
+But New York City turned out to win my heart because of urban green projects like this one.
 The High Line is a green space created along the 1.45-mile-long out-of-use railroad on the west side of Manhattan.
-It was designed to reference the self-seeded landscape that grew where railcars no longer traveled.
+It was designed to reference the self-seeded landscape that grew where rail cars no longer traveled.

 While it looks effortless and wild, the plantings have been meticulously chosen for hardiness and sustainability.
 The mix of grasses, perennials, shrubs, and trees shows a textural and color variation that changes throughout the seasons.

 I have looked at many photos of the High Line and did not see any that looked even remotely like what it looked like in late September when the early fall flowers were bursting open and most of everything else had gone to seed.

 Vivienne Gucwa of NY Through the Lens was my tour guide for the day.
 Vivienne is a world-renowned photographer who lives in Manhattan and views the city as no one else does.
 She had the opportunity to photograph the final section of the High Line to be developed before its transformation.
 She beautifully captured the untouched railroad tracks as you can see here.